cesarlgm/personal_web/content/authors/admin/_index.md

 investment, and job training programs.
 {style="text-align: justify;"}

-I am on the 2022-2023 economics job market and I will be available for interviews during the ASSA and EJME meetings.
+I will start as an Early Career Researcher at the University of Edinburgh next Fall.
 {style="text-align: justify;"}

 I pronounce my name as [ˈse.saɾ].